 Туре Source Description Current Capital Improvement City funds comprised of taxes and other City Program funds revenues.
 Grants State and federal grants are available for sidewalks.
-City staff will continue to seek the maximum possible grant funds for sidewalks in the future.
+City staff will continue to seek the maximum possible - grant funds for sidewalks in the future.
 Bonds Councilmanic Bonds Bonds the Council decides to issue for a particular project.
-Debt service must come from current taxing Voter-approved Bonds authority.
-Voters are asked to increase their property tax for a voter-approved bonds designated period of time in order to pay debt service on a bond of a particular amount.
+Debt service must come from current taxing authority.
+Voter-approved Bonds Voters are asked to increase their property tax for a designated period of time in order to pay debt Taxaa service on a bond of a particular amount.
 Taxes Private Utility Tax This is a tax on phone, gas, and electric service.
 The tax is currently at the statutory maximum of six percent.
-Property Tax Levy Lid With 50 percent voter approval, property tax can be Increase raised from the current rate of \$2.93 up to the maximum rate of \$3.10 (per \$1,000 of assessed Business and Occupation value).
-A tax on businesses up to 2/10ths of one percent.
-A Tax Increase Up to 2/10ths simple majority of Council can raise this tax. of One Percent simple majority of ocurrent carriable this tax.
-Business and Occupation With 50 percent voter approval, this tax can be Tax Increase Beyond raised beyond 2/10ths of one percent.
+Property Tax Levy Lid With 50 percent voter approval, property tax can be Increase raised from the current rate of \$2.93 up to the maximum rate of \$3.10 (per \$1,000 of assessed value).
+Business and Occupation A tax on businesses up to 2/10ths of one percent.
+A Tax Increase Up to 2/10ths simple majority of Council can raise this tax. of One Percent Business and Occupation With 50 percent voter approval, this tax can be Tax Increase Beyond raised beyond 2/10ths of one percent.
 2/10ths of One Percent Commercial Parking Tax A tax on commercial parking revenues.
 City Utility Tax A tax on the City's own utilities of water, sewer, stormwater, and solid waste services.
 The current tax rate is seven percent.
 Loans Public Works Trust Funds Low-interest loans to local governments to maintain Loans and improve essential public works systems.
-Others Local Improvement A mechanism whereby property owners choose to Districts participate in pay for the improvements in a Voor and Sovings particular district.
+Others Local Improvement A mechanism whereby property owners choose to Districts participate in pay for the improvements in a particular district.
 Year-end Savings Unspent capital and operating funds could be dedicated to sidewalks.
-Motor Vehicle License Fee The County Commissioners can decide to implement Wieter Verneie Electise Fee this fee on registered vehicles within the County. • Ineligible Real Estate Excise Tax The City currently collects the maximum 0.5 percent Sources ability.
-This funding is already dedicated to capital expenditures.
-Impact Fees Impact fees cannot be used to fund independent sidewalk projects, only as part of transportation Povonuo Pondo capacity expansion projects.
+Motor Vehicle License Fee The County Commissioners can decide to implement this fee on registered vehicles within the County.
+Incligible Real Estate Excise Tax The City currently collects the maximum 0.5 percent Ineligible Sources ability.
+This funding is already dedicated to capital Jources expenditures.
+Impact Fees Impact fees cannot be used to fund independent sidewalk projects, only as part of transportation capacity expansion projects.
 Revenue Bonds These are only eligible for projects that generate revenue through fees, such as a golf course, parking garage, or sports complex.
-1 Ligarage, or sports complex.
+1 1